-We recommend that you activate your Brown and Brown Gmail accounts as soon as you get your Brown I.D. card.
+It is important that you activate your Brown and Brown Gmail accounts as soon as you get your Brown I.D. card.
 You can do this at activate.brown.edu.
 If you wish to forward your Brown email to another email address, you can do it immediately after activating your Brown and Brown Gmail accounts.
 Be sure to take note of your Brown username and password.
 You will need them for the computer clusters, online grades, course websites, and accessing the Brown library from off campus.
+(See the statement at the beginning of this Handbook on the importance of checking and responding to email.)